-"Other Revenue" was primarily higher in FY2007 due to interest received for the building fund account.
+"Other Revenue" was lower in FY2008 due to a declining rate of interest on interest bearing accounts.

-"Planning Activities" expenses were higher in FY2007 primarily due to an increase in work performed on professional service contracts.
+"Planning Activities" expenses were higher in FY2008 primarily due to an increase in work performed on professional service contracts.

-Government activities-Revenues
+Government Activities-Revenues

 The Community Planning Association of Southwest Idaho's major revenue sources are federal operating grants, membership dues, contract revenue, and other revenue as shown in the following chart: